wolfoerster/SmartLogging/README.md

 LogWriter is a static class, so there is only one instance per application.
 LogWriter lets you specify the log file, its maximum allowed size and the minimimum log level to be processed.
-In most cases you will be happy with the default settings of LogWriter, so you won't have to deal with this class.
+In most cases you will be happy with the default settings of LogWriter, so you won't have to deal with this class except for one method:

+### LogWriter.Exit()

+The LogWriter cashes log entries before they are written to disk.
+So if your application terminates unexpectedly there might be a few entries in the cache which you will not see in the log file.
+To avoid this call `LogWriter.Exit()` when your application is about to stop.

 ### LogLevel
 The enum LogLevel defines 7 levels: